Testing For Distribution Shifts with Conditional Conformal Test Martingales: Background and Related Work

 The key property of this construction is that, under the null hypothesis of exchangeability, the resulting sequence $p_1, p_2, \dots$ is i.i.d. uniform on $[0,1]$ \citep{vovk2003testing}.
 This allows for the construction of a test martingale, by betting against $p_t \overset{\text{i.i.d.}}{\sim} U[0,1]$ for all $t \geq 1$.
 There exist various test martingales for uniformity \citep{fedorova2012plug, vovk2021retrain}, where a common approach---which we use in this paper---is to test whether the sequence $p_1, p_2, \dots$ has a mean of $0.5$.
 In this case, the non-negative betting function is of the form:

 where $\eta_t \in [-2,2]$ is a predictable betting parameter.
 Observe that if the sign of $\eta_t$ and $(p_t-0.5)$ is the same, then $b_t(p_t) > 1$, which results in a successful bet that increases the wealth~\eqref{eq:bet_form}.
-Therefore, the goal of $\eta_t$ is to predict the direction of the deviation of $p_t$ from $0.5$ based on the previous p-values $p_1,...,p_{t-1}$, where its magnitude affects how aggressive the bet is.
+Therefore, the goal of $\eta_t$ is to predict the direction of the deviation of $p_t$ from $0.5$ based on the previous p-values $p_1,...,p_{t-1}$, where its magnitude affects how aggressive the bet is. \sh{We note that the choice of the betting function in~\eqref{eq:betting_unif} is not arbitrary; recent works show that this form is optimal for betting for mean estimation of bounded random variables under proper constraints \cite{clerico2024optimal,clerico2025optimality}.}

 Importantly, this design of the standard CTM, where $\hat F_t$ is continuously updated with each new sample $X_t$, exposes the procedure to ``test-time contamination,'' as discussed in Section~\ref{sec:intro}.
 This contamination can slow down detection and compromise the test's power; accordingly, it seems appealing to instead only allow $\hat{F}_t$ to be estimated based on a fixed holdout set $D_0$, i.e., $\hat{F}_0$.
 However---and crucially---naive use of only a fixed holdout set violates the independence between subsequent $p$-values \citep{bates2023testing} and breaks the validity of the martingale.
 Put differently, when conditioning on the finite $D_0$ without further adjustment, the estimation error in $\hat{F}_0\approx F$ (where $F$ is the true CDF) generally creates a systematic bias in the distribution of $p_t$ that manifests in dependence between subsequent $p$-values, which causes the ``wealth process'' to no longer be a ``fair game'' and thereby breaks the (super)martingale condition.